-The Compensation Committee of the Board of Trustees is currently composed of Gayle L. Capozzalo, Robert F. McCadden and Michael Allan Domb.
-All of the members of the Compensation Committee are Independent Trustees and no member of the Compensation Committee or any person who served as a member of the Compensation Committee during any part of 2020 has ever been one of our officers or employees, nor has had any relationship with us that requires disclosure.
+During 2022, the Compensation Committee was composed of Gayle L. Capozzalo, Robert F. McCadden and Michael Allan Domb.
+The current members of the Compensation Committee are Gayle L. Capozzalo, Michael Allan Domb and James P. Morey.
+All of the members of the Compensation Committee are Independent Trustees and no member of the Compensation Committee or any person who served as a member of the Compensation Committee during any part of 2022 has ever been one of our officers or employees, nor has had any relationship with us that requires disclosure.